Knowledge base

 Preamble

-• It is possible to remove a configuration profile once installed (scroll to the bottom of this page for instructions).
+• It is possible to remove a configuration profile once installed (scroll down to the bottom of this page for the explanations).

 Install a configuration profile